LLVM Developer Policy

 3. Once the response is positive, the LLVM community can start reviewing the actual patches (but they can be prepared before, to support the RFC).
 Create a sequence of N patches, numbered ‘1/N’ to ‘N/N’ (make sure N is an actual number, not the letter ‘N’), that completes the basic structure of the target.

-4. The initial patch should add documentation, code owners and triple support in clang and LLVM.
+4. The initial patch should add documentation, maintainers, and triple support in clang and LLVM.
 The following patches add TableGen infrastructure to describe the target and lower instructions to assembly.
 The final patch must show that the target can lower correctly with extensive LIT tests (IR to MIR, MIR to ASM, etc).

 5. Some patches may be approved before others, but only after all patches are approved that the whole set can be merged in one go.
 This is to guarantee that all changes are good as a single block.